 As noted above, care fragmentation is a direct result of poor communication among providers.
 This lack of communication inadvertently can lead to further care fragmentation as providers are not notified when their patients are discharged from the hospital.

-This is a problem because a provider may think their patient is still in the hospital and may schedule time to go see them, not having known that they had already been discharged or who put the discharge order in.
+This is a problem because a provider may think their patient is still in the hospital and may schedule a time to see them, not having known that they had already been discharged or who put the discharge order in.
 Both the provider and hospital are liable if a patient has been discharged before they are ready to be and if something happens to that patients, both parties could be in serious trouble.

 Not involved in any discussions before discharge